 Protein balance based on nutrition guidelines recommendations

 These recipes are based on current nutritional guidelines.
 Varying the type of protein in your evening meals can help you get a good balance of nutrients.
 A good guide is to aim to have fish once or twice a week, chicken with the skin removed once or twice a week, lean red meat twice a week, one egg-based meal, and one vegetarian meal.
-The ‘adapt it’ tips show you how to change up the recipe to enhance the nutritional content.
+The ‘adapt it’ tips show you how to change up the recipe to enhance the nutritional content or change ingredients to suit your dietary needs.

 Value tips to keep your groceries fresh